 The Fort Worth and Mansfield, Texas, locations of Parker’s Fluoropolymer Business Unit organized their second annual “Together We CAN” food drive benefiting the nearby Tarrant Area Food Bank this year.
 They collected more than 11,000 pounds (nearly 5,000 kg) of nonperishable goods to be distributed to families facing food insecurity in their communities.
 The team also volunteered at the Food Bank to help sort, pack and prepare the food for families in need.

 Children entering the foster care system in the United States often bring only the clothes they are wearing to their foster home.
 This can be traumatic and disorienting as they adapt to new surroundings.
-PECOFacet, which joined Parker in 2017 as part of the of the CLARCOR acquisition, is committed to bringing holiday cheer each year to foster children in its community of Mineral Wells, Texas.
+PECOFacet, which joined Parker in 2017 as part of the CLARCOR acquisition, is committed to bringing holiday cheer each year to foster children in its community of Mineral Wells, Texas.
 Through Rainbow Room, a statewide initiative championed by former First Lady Laura Bush, Child Protective Services caseworkers can provide children with clothing, hygiene items, toys and gifts that have been donated by members of the community.
 PECOFacet team members have been partnering with their county’s Rainbow Room for many years to support local children.
 In 2018, the team donated gifts for about 100 children.

 Article contributed by Erica Isabella, internal communications manager, Parker Hannifin.